icedoom888/ArtWalks/README.md

         help='Image extension.
 Options: auto | jpg | png, auto means using the same extension as inputs')
     ```

 ## `variations.py`

 This is another pipeline I've been experimenting with is based on the ImageVariationPipeline([more info here](https://huggingface.co/lambdalabs/sd-image-variations-diffusers)) and the [Stable Diffusion Interpolation](https://github.com/huggingface/diffusers/tree/main/examples/community#stable-diffusion-interpolation) (only text based, which was adapted to accept two images as input and interpolate between them).
 It has everything already integrated to go from frames to videos, but without inter-frame interpolation using FILM.
 Results are pretty cool but I found that they are a bit worse than the unclip pipeline.

-## Future steps

-There are different lines to follow and finish the project:
-- We can experiemnt doing inter-frame interpolation with FILM before or after superresolution.
-- Fine-tuning stable diffusion model on the style of the artist: https://huggingface.co/docs/diffusers/training/dreambooth
-- Explore other methods like prompt-to-prompt: https://github.com/google/prompt-to-prompt/

 ## Music